 Another key insight of bounded rationality is that humans rely on rules of thumb (heuristics) in making decisions, and engage in a couple of steps of iterated reasoning.
 For example, framing effects (the way the choice is framed, such as a sure gain or avoiding a loss) can alter the way we decide.
-In one experiment individuals were offered either a fifty percent
+In one experiment, individuals could choose either an eighty percent chance of winning \$4000 or \$3000 guaranteed.
+Rational profit maximizers should opt for the greater discounted value-the eighty percent chance (\$3200); yet most people (eighty